Human rights is embedded in our compliance program

 The policy describes how we want to cooperate with our suppliers to create transparency in our suppliers’ business sustainability performance and how to improve their performance, and with that our own performance, where required.
 This policy guides our global Procurement organization and the implementation of a sustainable procurement program at Yara.

 The objective of the Supplier compliance management process is to describe what the minimum requirements for supplier pre-qualification, qualification, and supplier compliance monitoring are, including supplier auditing, following a risk-based approach.
 This is a global process that allows cross-functional Procurement teams to cover increasing internal and external due diligence and reporting requirements, such as the Norwegian Transparency Act (Åpenhetsloven).
-The process document is currently being developed and aiming to start the implementation during the 2nd half of 2022.

 We conduct supplier audits and assessments in sectors in which we have identified risks through, for example, our Integrity Due Diligence process, human rights impact assessments, reports of severe accidents, or previous audit findings.
 In 2021, we ran a risk-based audit program related to road transport.
 Risk-based audits include performance evaluation of the carriers prior to audit.